It was the best of times, it was the worst of times.

 They say that 30 is the new 20, but to be honest I’m glad that’s not true.
 I’m moving forward, not backwards.
 I’m growing and I’m happy to be 30.

 I struggled immensely throughout the last two years, as a decade faded for me.
 And through the struggle, I grew tremendously.
 I am a different man.
 We change over time—we really do—often for the better.

 I am a better man today than I was yesterday.
 But I am far from perfect.
 I make mistakes and bad decisions, and I fail at times.
 I stumble, fall.
 I am human—a mixed bag, nuanced, the darkness and the light—as are you.
 And you are beautiful.

-My story is unique, and yet it is no different than yours, minus the details.
+My story is unique, and yet it is no different from yours, minus the details.

 I have loved.
 I have laughed, grown, and contributed.
 And for that I am grateful.

 I have hated.
 I have hurt, damaged, and lied.
 And for that I am sorry.